 Populists are against the elite, but once they obtain power it could be said that they become the elite.
 What happens when such a seemingly paradoxical proposition becomes a reality?
 This question has become more relevant as within the context of the third and fourth wave, populists parties have more often been seen in a governing role.
 There are multiple approaches to answering the question of how these parties will behave once in power.
 One of them sees populism and governing as irreconcilable.
 Another poses that populists in power will inevitably attempt to weaken democratic institutions.
 The most common ideas regarding the question of populist parties in government are the moderation-inclusion and the radicalization-exclusion theses.

 According to the inclusion-moderation thesis parties will moderate their positions when included in a government.
-Within literature the moderation-inclusion-thesis was mainly applied to (orthodox) religious parties (Brocker & Künkler 2013; Elman 2014 in Akkerman et al., 2016).
+Within the literature the moderation-inclusion-thesis was mainly applied to (orthodox) religious parties (Brocker & Künkler 2013; Elman 2014 in Akkerman et al., 2016).
 The idea behind this thesis is that governments in Western Europa are often formed by making a coalition.
-This means that parties have to give up on some of their positions in order to seek common ground with other political movements (Akkerman et al., 2016).
+This means that parties must give up on some of their positions in order to seek common ground with other political movements (Akkerman et al., 2016).
 An example of the inclusion-moderation thesis could be seen when the PVV operated as a support party for the Dutch government from 2010 until 2012.
 The party made an agreement to support the government on multiple issues.
 In parliament the PVV also showed a greater willingness to cooperate with other parties.
 However, the PVV did not completely give up its radical and anti-establishment image (Akkerman et al., 2016).
 Akkerman and Rooduijn (2014) tested if non-ostracized populist parties would moderate their positions.

 Furthermore, they also hypothesized that populist parties in government would moderate even more than non-ostracized populist parties.
 However, their research concluded that both these hypotheses could not be confirmed.
 There is not a lot of research that has tested the inclusion-moderation thesis.
 Research that has been done with regards to populist radical right parties has implied that these parties are able to uphold a radical viewpoint once in office (Albertazzi & McDonnell, 2010).

 The inclusion-moderation thesis is the opposite of the exclusion-radicalization thesis.
-This is the idea that parties that are excluded from government, become more extreme.
+This is the idea that parties that are excluded from government become more extreme.
 The earlier example of the PVV showed this behavior.
 Once they stopped supporting the government, they started behaving more radical (Akkerman et al., 2016).
 Van Spanje and Van der Burg (2007) also researched the exclusion-radicalization thesis.
 They expected ostracized anti-immigration parties to radicalize once they would experience a cordon sanitaire.
 However, their research didn’t provide evidence to that effect.